Applications - PA Studies

 We do not accept previous experience or medical training for advanced placement in the PA program.
 All students are expected to complete all didactic and clinical elements of the program.

 If your are invited for an interview, information about the date, location, and meeting time will be provided via your CASPA account.
-SPAS interviews take place between November and February each year.
+On-campus interviews are conducted December – February.